 AHA E-Learning: self-paced training, anytime, anyplace

-Whether the people you train are working toward certification, trying to keep their skills current, or simply interested in being prepared to help save lives, American Heart Association BLS, ACLS & PALS E-Learning is the most up-to-date, flexible way to do it all!
-Self-paced E-Learning takes advantage of advances in technology and instructional design to deliver specific courses in a format that maximizes flexibility and consistency, while also saving you time and money.
+Whether the people you train are working toward certification, trying to keep their skills current, or simply interested in being prepared to help save lives, American Heart Association online courses; BLS, ACLS & PALS e-Learning is the most up-to-date, flexible way to do it all!
+We also offer Opioid Education for the healthcare provider and non-clinical staff & lay rescuer.
+Self-paced e-Learning takes advantage of advances in technology and instructional design to deliver specific courses in a format that maximizes flexibility and consistency, while also saving you time and money.

 - Students can work at their own pace, taking more time when needed.

 - Instructors can use classroom time more effectively to assess and evaluate student’s skills.

 - Organizations can reach large numbers of students in a small amount of time — making E-Learning a cost-effective way to expand training!

 Once you receive your email with the link to your course, you should contact AHA Tech Support at 888-242-8883 for any assistance.
 These are American Heart Association online courses A.C.T.N.T.
 Healthcare Services is not able to provide any tech support other than related to the actual sale of the access link.